Key Facts

 Do I need to buy special foods?

 No. You don’t need to go out of your way to buy special foods.
-Just like with any healthy eating plan, your meals should include a balance of vegetables, fruits, whole grains, plant–based protein, lean meats, and healthy fats.
-Most foods fit into a healthy eating plan for PCOS, but you should read food labels to help you pick out the healthier choices.
+Just like with any healthy eating plan, your meals should include a balance of vegetables, fruits, whole grains, plant-based protein, lean meats, and healthy fats.
+Most foods fit into a healthy eating plan for PCOS, but you should read food labels to help you pick out the healthier options.
 Look for high–fiber grains such as brown rice, whole–wheat pasta, and whole–wheat bread rather than low–fiber grains such as white rice, pasta, or white bread.

 Try these healthy food “swaps” if you’re looking for alternatives to refined carbohydrates.